 There are currently no active references in this article.

 Shrub or tree to 3 m (rarely to 15 m); typically multistemmed.
-Branchlets short and yellow-pubescent.
-Leaves deciduous, somewhat leathery, distinctly folded, 1–2 × 0.9–1.7 cm, ovate to orbicular, upper surface with scattered golden hairs particularly along the midrib, lower surface with golden hairs restricted to the veins and midrib, four to six secondary veins on each side of the midrib, margins crenate, apex obtuse or emarginate; petiole 0–0.3 cm; stipules to 0.3 cm long, ± persistent.
+Shoots slender (c.
+1 mm thick) with a short yellow pubescence.
+Leaves deciduous, somewhat leathery, distinctly folded with impressed, parallel lateral veins, 10-20 × 9-17 mm, ovate to orbicular, upper surface with scattered golden hairs particularly along the midrib, lower surface with golden hairs restricted to the veins and midrib, 4 - 6 secondary veins on each side of the midrib, margins crenate with usually one tooth in between the tip of each lateral vein, apex obtuse or emarginate; petiole 0-3 mm; stipules to 3 mm long, ± persistent.
 Leaves turn golden-yellow (rarely red or orange) before falling.
-Staminate flowers in groups of one to three and with recurved peduncles; stamens 6-12.
-Pistillate flowers in groups of three; cupule 0.8 cm long, four-valved and covered with recurved hook-like scales.
-Nuts three, winged.
-Flowering October to February, fruiting March to May (Australia).
-Van Steenis 1953, Hewson 1989.
-Distribution AUSTRALIA: Tasmania.
-Habitat Subalpine communities between 500 and 1300 m asl on the western and central plateau mountains.
-On exposed sites, makes a wiry, tangled shrub forming dense, impenetrable stands.
-USDA Hardiness Zone 8 (?).
-Conservation status Not evaluated.
-Illustration Hewson 1989; NT530, NT533.
-Cross-references B18, S348.
+Staminate flowers in groups of 1-3 and with recurved peduncles; stamens 6-12.
+Pistillate flowers in groups of 3; cupule 8 mm long, 4-valved and covered with recurved hook-like scales.
+Nuts 3, winged.
+Flowering October to February, fruiting March to May (Australia). (van Steenis 1953; Hewson 1989).

-Ken Gillanders (2008) reports that seed from cultivated N. gunnii in Tasmania can give hybrid offspring, but that the other parent(s) have yet to be identified.
+Ken Gillanders (Gillanders 2008) reports that seed from cultivated N. gunnii in Tasmania can give hybrid offspring, but that the other parent(s) have yet to be identified.